2020 Scholarship Process Is Now Open

 How Much Are Scholarships Worth and Other Frequently Asked Questions

 This year, the Community Foundation is expected to award approximately $500,000 in scholarships.
 The average scholarship is about $1,800.
 Find out when scholarships are announced and the answers to other frequently asked questions by clicking the link below.

 How to Apply

-Once you have determined that you are eligible for one or more scholarships, you’ll need to complete the common application, which can be accessed by signing into the online scholarship system.
+Once you have determined that you are eligible for one or more scholarships, you’ll need to complete the common application, which can be accessed by signing into the Scholarship Site.
 If this is your first time using the site, you’ll need to begin by creating an account.
 Once logged in, the application will be available.
 Applicants can work on completing the questions all at once or in stages, saving the application and logging back in as needed.
-The application must be submitted by 11:59 p.m. on March 6, 2019.
+The application must be submitted by 11:59 p.m. on March 11, 2020.
 Incomplete or hard copies will not be accepted.

 To create an account in the online system, applicants will need an email address and a password.
 Applicants are strongly encouraged to use an email address that they will have access to even after graduating from high school because if awarded a scholarship, there are some extra steps to be completed in the online system during June and July.
 In other words, avoid using email addresses issued by your high school, as they are not usually accessible after graduation.

 - Basic information about who you are (name, address, birthdate, etc.)

 - A summary of your extra-curricular experiences (activities, volunteering, jobs, etc.)

 - A transcript of your academic record.
 (An unofficial transcript will work.)